Host Hugo with Caddy: Complete Setup Guide

 Nginx vs. Caddy

-- Nginx is a powerful web server known for its ability to handle high volumes of concurrent traffic efficiently.
+• Nginx is a powerful web server that efficiently handles high concurrent traffic volumes.
 However, it requires more configuration, especially for SSL setup.

 Apache vs. Caddy

-- Apache is another widely used server that provides extensive features, but like Nginx, it requires manual SSL configuration and can be more complex to manage compared to Caddy.
+• Apache is another widely used server that provides extensive features, but like Nginx, it requires manual SSL configuration and can be more complex to manage than Caddy.

-- Caddy, with its automatic HTTPS and straightforward configuration, offers a modern alternative for Hugo sites.
+• With its automatic HTTPS and straightforward configuration, Caddy offers a modern alternative for Hugo sites.

 When to Choose Caddy